Skip to content

 Nobody told you they exist.
 LAs rarely promote short breaks proactively.
 You might qualify for universal services in your Local Offer with no assessment needed, but the council doesn’t make this obvious.

 The assessment takes months.
 Some LAs have long waiting lists for social care assessments.
-Even after you request an assessment, you might wait 45 working days or longer before seeing a social worker.
+Even after you request an assessment, you might wait a while: statutory guidance sets a maximum of 45 working days for a child in need assessment, and some LAs use all of it or longer.

 Services don’t match your child’s needs.
 Generic after-school clubs aren’t suitable for children with complex medical or behavioural needs.
 If the LA’s services don’t fit, they’ll tell you there’s nothing available.